-Agencies using Lexipol’s (DTB) program had access to 240 unique corrections officer training bulletins last year, providing a total of 8 hours of training.
-The 2018 summary report from Lexipol organizes the training topics into 11 main categories and more than 150 subtopics.
-The top three main categories were Inmate Management, Organization and Administration, and Inmate Due Process.
+Agencies using the DTB program had access to 240 unique corrections training bulletins last year, providing a total of 8 hours of training.
+The 2019 summary report organizes the training topics into 11 categories and nearly 100 subtopics.
+The top categories were Inmate Management, Inmate Due Process, Emergency Planning, and Medical/Mental Health.
 The top subtopics were:

 - Facility Emergencies

 - Inmate Discipline

 DTBs use a proven system of solid, realistic, ongoing and verifiable training to expose correctional staff to their agency’s policies and improve their real-world decision making.
 These brief, scenario-based lessons are authored by Lexipol’s Training Team and enhance personnel understanding and retention of policies.

 “Our Training Team members are current and former corrections administrators and instructors, so we benefit from a wealth of practical knowledge relating to critical topics,” says Don Weaver, Vice President of Policy and Learning Content for Lexipol.
 “We design our training bulletins to focus on a specific aspect of the agency’s policy, and also take into consideration current events and emerging trends.”